-The Mediterranean Sea is by far the largest land-locked sheet of water in the world.
-It has an area of nearly a 25,00,000 square kilometers.
-As more water is evaporated from it than comes from rivers emptying into it, there’s always an inward current through the Straits of Gibraltar, and the water is saltier than that of the Atlantic Ocean.
-Its deepest portions are in the eastern half, where depths of up to about 5,200 meters are found.
-The Mediterranean Sea is not tideess, but the tidal range in many parts is only a few centimeters.
+The Mediterranean Sea is considered to be the largest land-locked sheet of water in the world.
+It has an area of nearly 2,500,000 square kilometers.
+As more water is evaporated from the body of water, the rivers would usually bring more water into it, hence the reason why there’s always an inward current coming through the Straits of Gibraltar.
+Because of the phenomenon, even if the Mediterranean Sea is technically a lake-like in structure, the water that it gets is saltier than the one found in the Atlantic Ocean, mainly because the water it gets is from both the Black Sea to the northeast and the Atlantic Ocean to the west.
+Its deepest portions are found in the eastern half, where depths of up to about 5,200 meters are calculated.
+The Mediterranean Sea does not have tides at its center, but the tidal range it produces from outside sources like the Strait of Gibraltar and many other parts is only a few centimeters.

 The Mediterranean Sea was not formed through the moving of continental plates on Earth, which is what formed most of the other seas and oceans that we know today.
 In fact, the Mediterranean Sea was formed by a great flood the occurred about 5 million years ago.